Ban-biaysme/BugWorld/README.md

 # BugWorld

+project site is ready to be published at --  https://ban-biaysme.github.io/BugWorld/

 Bug world project has built on Javafx.
 This project show how the simple animation can created in java.
 Multiple classes and interface has used to built the project.